Nerwyn/ha-nunjucks/README.md

 **NOTE**:

 - JS Date does not support time precision below 1 millisecond, while Python datetime supports microsecond precision.
-While some of these functions allow you to input microseconds, any time unit below 1 millisecond will be lost.
+Microsecond arguments are not available for these methods.
 - JS Date is not as good at handling timezones as Python datetime.
 Be careful about timezone differences!
 You can try to account for this using the `utc` flags and/or by including a timezone offset in a datetime string to parse using `as_datetime` or `strptime`.
 - Including time extensions in your templates does not cause them to refresh more regularly by themselves, although they will still update whenever the hass object does.
 If you are a developer, you have to implement this behavior yourself in your custom cards.